RicCapUnitn/LoDEg/README.md

 Next, use pip to install the required python packages.
 If you are not using virtualenv, you should add the `--user` option (alternatively you could install the libraries system-wide, but this will probably require administrator rights, e.g. using `sudo pip3` instead of `pip3` on Linux).

     $ pip3 install --upgrade -r requirements.txt

+## WebApp
+To deploy the WebApp run the following command in the folder lodeg_website:

+    $ python manage.py runserver [port_number]

+The port number is not mandatory, defaults to 8000.